ranja-sarkar/networks-graphs/README.md

 During my postdoctoral research (2013 - 2018) I had studied proteins as [networks](https://www.pnas.org/doi/full/10.1073/pnas.0902159106).
 Proteins are very dynamic entities and I studied their dynamics with [coarse-grained](https://pmc.ncbi.nlm.nih.gov/articles/PMC6320916/) (molecular level) and fine-grained (atomic level) network models.
 I published my findings in journal papers 👇 for a class of structurally homologous proteins.

+---

+Having shifted my research focus from Mathematical Physics (doctoral) to Biophysics (postdoctoral), I did not really realize at that time that **Network Science** is relevant for other systems like social media, logistics & transportation, recommenders as well.
+When I come to think of it now, it only takes knowing how to connect the nodes with edges in a complex world.
+It is no surprise at all that the importance of networks is ever-growing.

+---

 I used the python package [Prody](http://prody.csb.pitt.edu/tutorials/enm_analysis/) for my study.
 Another open-source resource is [Bio3D](http://thegrantlab.org/bio3d_v2/tutorials/normal-mode-analysis/) that uses R, and explores the native dynamics of proteins.

 <img width="287" alt="1" src="https://github.com/ranja-sarkar/networks-graphs/assets/101544669/c5f569bd-69ef-42b9-aaf3-ec9d817d405c">